The Canadian Army Newsreels

 The newsreels, popular in home front movie theatres, also feature the daily routines of the soldiers behind the lines, life on the home front in Canada and historic footage of politicians and generals from the Allied and Axis countries.

 The War Amps, in cooperation with the Library and Archives Canada (LAC) and veterans of the Canadian Army Film Unit, is making this complete set of Canadian Army Newsreels available to the public for the first time, as part of its Military Heritage Series.
 This collection holds an important place in Canada's history.

 The Canadian Army Newsreels are held in the vaults of the Library and Archives Canada.
 Those wishing to obtain newsreel footage for purposes other than research or private study may request permission from the Library and Archives Canada.

-Veterans of the Canadian Army Film Unit – the late Charles N. (Chuck) Ross (L) and Norman C. Quick (R).
+Veterans of the Canadian Army Film Unit – the late Charles N. (Chuck) Ross (L) and the late Norman C. Quick (R).
 The War Amps extends special thanks and appreciation for their invaluable support and expertise in helping to make The Canadian Army Newsreels project possible.